matthiask/towel/docs/modelviews.rst

         objects = BookManager()

-:class:`~towel.managers.SearchManager` supports queries with multiple clauses;
+:py:class:`~towel.managers.SearchManager` supports queries with multiple clauses;
 terms may be grouped using apostrophes, plus and minus signs may be optionally prepended to the terms to determine whether the given term should be included or not.
 Example::